mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 #### TryAddAzureStorageBlobServices(Microsoft.Extensions.DependencyInjection.IServiceCollection,Microsoft.Extensions.Configuration.IConfiguration,System.String)
-Tries to add Azure Storage blob services to the specified *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.
+Configures services for Azure Storage Blob.

 ##### Parameters
-* *services:* The to add services to.
+* *services:* The to add the services to.
-* *configuration:* The to add services to.
+* *configuration:* The to bind Azure Blob Storage options from.
-* *configurationSection:* The name for the ConfigurationSectionName.
+* *azureBlobProviderOptionSection:* The configuration section name containing Azure Blob Storage options.